shrinerb/shrine/doc/direct_s3.md

   request-response lifecycle might not be able to finish before the request times out.

-You can start by setting both temporary and permanent storage to S3 with different prefixes (or even different buckets):
+To start, let's set both temporary and permanent storage to S3, with the temporary storage uploading to the `cache/` directory:

 ```rb
 # Gemfile